appsmithorg/appsmith/.github/pull_request_template.md

 - [ ] Speedbreak features, if applicable, have been covered
 - [ ] My test plan has been reviewed by project stakeholders
 - [ ] My test plan has been peer reviewed by other QA members
-- [ ] I have manually tested functionality on generated DP
+- [ ] Manually tested functionality on generated DP
 - [ ] We had an implementation review call with relevant stakeholders post QA Round 2
 - [ ] Cypress test cases have been added and approved by SDET/manual QA
 - [ ] I have added `Test Plan Approved` label after Cypress tests were reviewed